Soruful/Soruful/README.md

 Goal:

-currently am planning on working with other people to create some sort of Minecraft Cheats if i follow you on github DM ME!!!!!!
+am planning on working with other people to create some sort of Minecraft Cheats if i follow you on github DM ME!!!!!!

 [The Whole Stratagey is you work on client own revenue etc. i just wanna be apart of something big ;c]